 We’re all struggling with something.
 It could be your marriage or your kids or your finances or your health or the political divisiveness that is separating longtime friends!
 Often when we’re in the middle of a big challenge, we can feel very alone, even if we’re surrounded by people.
 It seems like no one really understands what we’re going through.
 We feel all alone in the battle.

 But we’re not alone!
 And this is not just a Christian bumper sticker or a warm and fuzzy saying on a Christian greeting card.
-As some of you know, I recently lost my husband to illness.
+As some of you know, I lost my husband Raul to covid in November of 2021.
 He was the love of my life, my companion, my best friend, my encourager, my partner in ministry, and so much more.
 Talk about feeling alone when he departed this earth!

 For several months, I grieved, and that is totally appropriate and necessary.
 That grief turned even more heavy when I realized I was all alone.
 I might have family and friends, but I had lost my constant companion and best friend and partner in life.
 But then I sensed God bringing to mind some of Jesus’ final words to his disciples.
 In Matthew 28:20 he told his disciples something HUGE!
 “And surely I am with you always, to the very end of the age.”

 God was reminding me that Jesus is truly with me…every day…in every struggle…during my reflective morning coffee time to my search for guidance during the middle of a struggle.
 He is my constant companion.
-I’m finding that in the middle of a challenge, the question has changed from “What should I do?” to “What should WE do, Jesus?”
+Yes, I have since remarried, but we will ALL still feel alone in life’s challenges from time to time.
+I’m finding that in the middle of every challenge, the question has changed from “What should I do?” to “What should WE do, Jesus?”
 I’m even inviting Jesus to join me during mundane tasks and grocery shopping and an afternoon walk.
 He is always with me.
 I’m not alone.
 Is it time to invite Jesus to be your constant companion?